nxtera/nxtera/README.md

 ## Hi there 👋
 ### ✨I'm Ashleigh Chevannes, Junior Full-Stack Web Developer✨
-- 🎓 Recent graduate from Full Stack Web Development programme from the University of Birmingham.
+- 🎓 Recent graduate from the Full Stack Web Development programme from the University of Birmingham.
-- 🌱 I’m currently building a website promoting my businesses to showcase my front-end skills gained from coding bootcamp.
+- 🌱 I’m currently building a website promoting my businesses to showcase my front-end skills.
 - 👀 I’m looking to collaborate on any cool ideas!
 - 📫 Reach me at nxteracoding@gmail.com

+## Languages
+-

+## Technologies

 <!--
 **nxtera/nxtera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.